 Hope Van Dyne appears in the Ant-Man movie, portrayed by Evangeline Lilly.
 Hope is the only child of the superhero couple Ant-Man and Wasp.
 Hope was bombarded by fame and scrutiny at a young age.
 Sadly, Hope's parents split up and Janet Van Dyne tragically dies soon after.
 Hope adopts her mother's maiden name, goes to work for her father at his company but she still holds a grudge against Pym for all that happened to her mother.

 Eventually, Hope and Pym's protege Darren Cross manage to take control of Pym's company away from him.
 Pym becomes a recluse while Hope works with Cross in redeveloping the Pym Particles.
 Once Hope figures out that Cross is using the Pym Particles to start a new age of warfare, she turns to her father and his reluctant partner Scott Lang in finding a way to stop Cross.
 At the end of the film, Pym and Hope have a father/ daughter moment.
-Pym bestows on Hope her mother's Wasp suit thereby making Hope the new Wasp.
+In the mid-credits scene, Hank presents Hope with an unfinished prototype Wasp suit that he had been designing for her mother prior to her death.
+He suggests that he and Hope finish it together, hinting that Hope will become the new Wasp.

 Marvel: War of Heroes